Hearing Awareness Week; Why we need to be aware

 This is part of the reason why it is so important that those who suffer from tinnitus seek expert treatment.

 When Martin Nowill, a painter and decorator by trade, reached out to us about his tinnitus, we helped him find the right treatment plan for his needs and budget.
-According to him the results have been life-changing, as you will see in this short video testimonial:

 Like Martin, Simon Banks also suffered badly from tinnitus.
 As a plumber and gas fitter, Simon was no stranger to noisy environments.
 Alongside his tinnitus, he also suffered headaches, so it was important for us to work with him to find the right solution.